the-IvanDr/KeyboardTypeSimulator/README.md

 yarn dev
 ```

-Then you will get a link (smth type of https://localhost:3000).
+Then you will get a link (smth like that - https://localhost:3000).

 To creat a build: